 There had been consistent growth in Canadian drilling activity during 2003 through 2005.
 Starting in 2006, this trend reversed and year over year activity levels in WCSB declined into what appears to be a near-term bottoming of activity in 2009.
-The Petroleum Services Association of Canada ("PSAC"), announced in January 2010 that they expected the number of wells drilled in Canada to total 9,000 in 2010, which is a increase of 12% over the 8,360 wells drilled in 2009 and a reduction of 47% from the 17,043 wells drilled in 2008.
-Exploration and production entities continue to direct resources to resource plays that are often drilled deeper and horizontally, and have longer life gas reserves and production.
+Drilling activity picked-up in 2010.
+The Canadian Association of Oilwell Drilling Contractors ("CAODC") average monthly rig count for the WCSB averaged 327 as compared to 219 in 2009 representing a year-over-year increase of 49%.
+For 2011, the CAODC forecast of average monthly rig count for the WSCB calls for an average of 356.